robinbryce/quorum-gcp-preemptible/blog-series/article.md

 To set the active account, run:
     $ gcloud config set account `ACCOUNT`

+ack replace qurorumpreempt/ledger-2 the project name in all k8s yamls ...
+(for now, there are better ways to do that with customise, but some edits will always be required if using the kustomize model)

+* brew install skaffold
+* brew install kustomize

-init container with service principal auth to get token. use curl to get secret via api
+init container with service principal auth to get token. use curl to get secret via api (replace quorumpreempt with your gcp project name)

     TOKEN=$(curl -s -H 'Metadata-Flavor: Google' http://metadata/computeMetadata/v1/instance/service-accounts/default/token | jq -r .access_token)
     curl "https://secretmanager.googleapis.com/v1/projects/quorumpreempt/secrets/qnode-0-key/versions/1:access" \